LEARNAcademy/syllabus/apartment-app/connecting/connecting.md

 ### Connecting React and Rails API

 Connecting the frontend and backend of Apartment App requires making fetch requests from the React frontend to the Rails API.
 For the apartment CRUD actions this processes looks very similar to the fetch actions performed in Cat Tinder.
 However, when we are dealing with user credentials we need to be thoughtful about how that data is passed between applications.
 When a user first signs up, we need to send their username and password to the Rails API where it will be stored as a new instance in the database.
 To authenticate an existing user (log in) we need to send the user's email and password to the Rails API and perform a check against existing users in the database.
 If the credentials match, a token will be created and passed back to the React application.
 This token remains valid during the current user session and will authorize the user to see certain protected pages.
-Once the user logs out the session token is invalidated.
+Once the user logs out, the session token is invalidated.

 ### Initial State Variables